 So, you watched 28 weeks later (2007), and you’re still sitting in shock because of the stunning ending.
 Well, I’ve got an explanation for this movie’s climax.

-28 Weeks Later Plot Story and Ending Explained
+28 Weeks Later Ending Explained and Plot Story in Details

 * * * Spoiler Alert – If you haven’t seen the movie yet, turn back now! * * *